Digital-Land-Platform/Digital-Land-Server/README.md

 ### Contributing

 We welcome contributions from the Team.
-Please read our Contributing Guidelines and Code of Conduct before making a pull request.
+Please,read our Contributing Guidelines and Code of Conduct before making a pull request.

+### Contributing Guidelines and Code of Conduct:

+- You have to make a new branch every time you are going to work either on a new feature or issue
+- Changes must be reviewed and approved by the CTO before merging them into the default branch.
+- All PR must be merged by the CTO only
+- PR must be reviewed by the Peers before being merged.
-### N.B: Remember to run pre-commit tests before releasing your changes
+- Remember to run pre-commit tests before releasing your changes

 Just run: